martinohmann/barista-contrib/index.md

 # Installation

-To make use of modules and module providers from pacman-contrib, add it to your `go.mod`:
+To make use of modules and extensions from barista-contrib, add it to your `go.mod`:

 ```sh
 go get -u github.com/martinohmann/barista-contrib